ImpMIA: Leveraging Implicit Bias for Membership Inference Attack: Related Work

 \subsection{Implicit Bias of Gradient Descent}

 In overparameterized neural networks, one might expect overfitting the training data.
 Yet gradient-based methods tend to converge to classifiers that generalize well to new unseen data~\citep{zhang2021understanding,neyshabur2017exploring}.
 This phenomenon is explained by the \emph{implicit bias} of training algorithms: gradient descent tends to prefer specific solutions, and characterizing these has been central to deep-learning theory in recent years (see \citet{vardi2023implicit} for a survey).
 For homogeneous ReLU networks trained to zero logistic or cross-entropy loss, \citet{lyu2019gradient} and \citet{ji2020directional} showed that the learned weights necessarily satisfy the \emph{KKT conditions} of a maximum-margin problem.
 Building on this, \citet{haim2022reconstructing} demonstrated that networks trained with binary cross-entropy allow reconstruction of dozens of nearly pixel-perfect training samples.
 This was later extended to multiclass classifiers~\citep{buzaglo2023deconstructing} and more realistic transfer-learning workflows~\citep{oz2024reconstructing}.
 All of these data reconstruction attacks are limited to very small datasets (up to a few thousand examples), and require simple models (mostly MLPs).
 In this work, we adapt the implicit-bias approach for the first time to membership inference attack, identifying which samples from a candidate pool best satisfy the KKT conditions.
-Finally, in a recent theoretical work, \citet{smorodinsky2024provable} studied when the implicit bias result of \citet{lyu2019gradient} provably leads to privacy vulnerabilities in simplified settings.